DAVID GOLDBERGCo-founder & Global CEO

-David is the Founder and Global CEO of Founders Pledge.
+David is the co-founder and Global CEO of Founders Pledge.
 Having run the gauntlet of finance, start-up, and academia, started Founders Pledge to make it absurdly easy for entrepreneurs to do good in their work and lives.
 David moved into the non-profit sector from an eclectic commercial background; following high school, David joined Mortgage Capital Associates, one of the largest privately held mortgage banks in the U.S., where he launched the secondary marketing department, after which he worked as a mortgage and investment banker at CS Financial in Beverly Hills.
-David also founded and ran a boutique real estate and relocation firm in Germany and was the general manager of Urban Motion Inc., the highest volume Segway dealer network in the world.
+David also founded and ran a boutique real estate firm in Germany and was the general manager of Urban Motion.
 David is a graduate of UCLA and the University of Cambridge.

 NEIL JANSENChief Operating Officer

 Neil joined Founders Pledge in October of 2015 from both technical and artistic careers.
 He completed his Bachelor of Science in Mechanical Engineering from California Polytechnic State University, San Luis Obispo, and then moved to Los Angeles to work on the Space Shuttle Main Engine as a systems engineer.
 As NASA wrapped up the shuttle program, he successfully transitioned into a career as a freelance brass musician and continues to perform regularly across California.